conal/paper-2021-language-derivatives/To do.md

     *   Beyond regular languages
     *   Could I automate the transition from lemmas to implementation via rewrite rules?
         I'd have to suppress normalization, which would seem to break many proofs.
+    *   DFA and/or NFA implementations from the same specification and in the same style, i.e., indexed by type-level languages.
+    *   Optimizations for regular expressions and tries.

 From old paper version to-do: